 - Once the certificate is configured, HPE ComputeSensor will accept only HTTPS connection.
-If the certificate is configured in , then HBP URL should be configured appropriately. - HPE ComputeSensor accepts HTTP connection for localhost, though HTTPS connection is configured. - If HPE ComputeSensor is configured on HPE Cloud Optimizer for secure communication (HTTPS), the same should be enabled on all VMs.
-By default, VMs is enabled in HTTP mode. - 5.
+If the certificate is configured, you must configure a valid HBP URL. - HPE ComputeSensor accepts HTTP connection for localhost, even if HTTPS connection is configured. - 5.
 Restart HPE ComputeSensor.

-Configure the Heart Beat Polling
+Configure Heart Beat Polling